Resource Directory

 Historic Preservation Training Center, NPS

 I have a formal education and professional background in preservation carpentry, with nearly two decades of hands-on experience in the field.
 Since 2007, I have worked on a wide range of preservation projects for the National Park Service, contributing to the stewardship of nationally significant historic structures.
 Beginning in 2009, I transitioned into a leadership role, managing complex preservation projects with a primary focus on architectural millwork and traditional woodworking.
 My work has included the planning, fabrication, and installation of historically accurate components such as windows, doors, balustrades, siding, and ornamental trim—often using historically appropriate materials and joinery techniques.
 I have collaborated closely with architects, conservators, and skilled tradespeople to ensure that all work meets the highest standards of craftsmanship, historical integrity, and regulatory compliance.
 Through this work, I’ve developed a deep commitment to the long-term care and interpretation of our nation’s built heritage.
+Additionally, I attended Beyond Hands-On Instructor Training (BHIT) in 2023.

 Frederick, MDUnited States